simbados/sb/README.md

-# Reimplementation of node-safe with capability to sandbox every script with custom settings
+# Reimplementation of node-safe with capability to sandbox every script with custom profiles
 - Reimplementation of node-safe (https://github.com/berstend/node-safe) in go
 # Table of Content
 1. [Status](#status)